 Sartre was developed at Brookhaven National Laboratory for studies of electron-ion collisions at future facilities such as EIC (eRHIC/JLEIC) and LHeC.

 The latest stable version is Sartre 1.20 (tag release-1.20).
-Although this was planned to be the last version of Sartre 1, some important features are currently being added.
+Although this was planned to be the last version of Sartre 1, some important features were recently added.
 One is the addition of a new set of bSat and bNonSat parameters derived from fits to the latest HERA data, the other is the inclusion of UPC capabilities.
+The latter is an ongoing effort resulting in an somewhat unstable trunk.

 Version 2 is a long term project with the objective to add inclusive event generation.
 This will be a major re-write.